pyelasticsearch/pyelasticsearch/docs/source/features.rst

 ===============

 pyelasticsearch converts transparently between Python datastructures and JSON.

-In request bodies, all the standard conversions are made: strings, numeric types, nulls, etc. In addition, we convert ``datetime`` and ``date`` instances to the format ES understands: ``2012-02-23T14:26:01``. ``date`` objects are taken to represent midnight on their day.
+* In request bodies, all the standard conversions are made: strings, numeric types, nulls, etc.

-A future release will convert more types, like datetimes, to Python in responses.
+* We convert ``datetime`` and ``date`` instances to the format ES understands:
+  ``2012-02-23T14:26:01``. ``date`` objects are taken to represent midnight on their day.
+* Python sets are converted to ES lists.

+You can customize JSON conversion by setting the :attr:`~pyelasticsearch.ElasticSearch.json_encoder` attribute on an ElasticSearch object.

 Connection Pooling
 ==================